post-self/post-self.ink/content/stories/prophecies.md

 Both Slow Hours and If I Dream took a pace back, startled.

-In the span of three seconds, the skunk seemed to get her bearings and comprehend just who was standing in front of her.
+In the span of a few short seconds, the skunk seemed to get her bearings and comprehend just who was standing in front of her.
 She visibly worked on mastering her breathing as she stood up straighter, brushing her paws anxiously down over her shirt.
 "Ah...I, ah...Slow Hours?"

 She bowed slowly, deliberately, so as not to startle the skunk any further, and nodded.
 "Yes, and And If I Dream, Is That Not So."
 She held out the extra mocha.
 "We got you a coffee, What Right Have I. Would you like to join us?"